Kyle-Verhoog/doxxie/README.md

-`doxxie` is a [`mypy`](http://mypy-lang.org/) plugin that outputs the true public API of a mypy-typed Python library. `doxxie`'s output can be checked into source control to ensure changes to the public API are intentional and documented.
+`doxxie` is a [`mypy`](http://mypy-lang.org/) plugin that outputs the true public API of a mypy-typed Python library. `doxxie`'s output can be checked into source control and verified with a CI job to ensure changes to the public API are intentional and documented.

-`doxxie` starts with the public API of a library and then recursively adds the types used in attributes and functions to the API.
-This can expose internal data structures which are accidentally leaked through the public API.
+`doxxie` starts with the public API of a library and recursively adds any types exposed by attributes and functions until the true public API is reached.

 ## installation